xigt/lgid/README.md

-after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent" article-frequent-mention-threshold | min. mentions in document to be "frequent" mention-capitalization             | case-normalization for language mentions
+after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent" article-frequent-mention-threshold | min. mentions in document to be "frequent" mention-capitalization             | case-normalization for language mentions short-name-size             | a language name shorter than or equal to this length is flagged, as very short names are often false positive mentions

 The `[features]` section has boolean flags for turning on/off specific features.
 The available features are: